 Not a day goes by when my heart doesn’t burst with love for you.”

 This story was submitted to Love What Matters by Ruby Izazaga.
-Submit your story here, and be sure to subscribe to our free email newsletter for our best stories.
+Submit your story here.

 Read more stories like this: